-She advises clients, and is a sought-after speaker by her peers, on federal and state legal matters across a spectrum of industries, including automotive, manufacturing, financial transactions, securities, health care, public corruption, environmental laws, government contracting, shareholder liability and data privacy and security.
-Her civil practice focuses on contracts, commercial torts, real estate, fraud and ownership disputes.
-Jennifer is a top Detroit trial lawyer and has successfully handled more than 50 trials, arbitrations and preliminary examinations.
-She is equally skilled in avoiding formal proceedings and criminal prosecutions, such that many of her most successful matters have never been publicly disclosed.
+Jennifer advises clients, and is a sought-after speaker by her peers, on federal and state legal matters across a spectrum of industries, including automotive, manufacturing, financial transactions, securities, health care, public corruption, environmental laws, government contracting, shareholder liability, and data privacy and security.
+Her civil practice focuses on ESG, contracts, commercial torts, real estate, fraud, and ownership disputes.

 - Recognized, DBusiness Top Lawyers (2010 and 2016-2022)

 - Selected for inclusion to the Michigan Super Lawyers list